southbridgeio/redmine_agreement/README.md

 bundle exec rake redmine:plugins:migrate
 ```

-2. Add wiki page for the agreement and wiki page that will be shown when user reject the agreement.
+2. Add wiki page for the agreement and wiki page that will be shown when a user rejects the agreement.
 Add on the pages links to accept and reject agreement: `"Accept":/agreements/accept | "Reject":/agreements/reject`

 3. Add urls of the pages to settings without domain.
 For example, if url is 'http://site.com/projects/clients/wiki/my_wiki'